 Shoring up the energy security of key allies is now a core U.S. national security interest.
-The specific drivers for such support depend on the country and context.
-Key examples include:
+Examples of specific drivers for such support include:

-- ➤ The U.S. supports an ally whose energy infrastructure and supply are under immediate threat.
-Military conflicts can threaten energy security both directly (in the country under assault) and indirectly (via price and supply effects impacting an entire region or the global market).
-For example, since its invasion of Ukraine in 2022, Russia has targeted the country's ability to generate power, including through attacks on substations and power plants prompting the U.S. to support both immediate restoration and long-term energy security.
-It has also prompted energy security concerns throughout Europe by disrupting oil and gas markets. - The U.S. counters an ally's dependence on geostrategic competitors.
-When U.S. allies rely on countries like Russia or China for their energy supply, U.S. national security interests face both immediate and long-term threats.
+- ➤ Countering an ally's dependence on geostrategic competitors.
+When core allies rely on countries like Russia or China for their energy supply, U.S. national security interests face both immediate and long-term threats.
 Russia's state nuclear energy corporation Rosatom is currently building large nuclear reactors in major economies including Turkey, Egypt, India, and Bangladesh; has signed agreements for the supply of nuclear technology with at least 40 countries; and has agreed to provide training and technical assistance to at least another 14.2 Rosatom is competitive in large part because it provides a 'cradle-to-grave' nuclear supply chain including financing, construction, fuel, operations, waste disposal, and decommissioning.
 Such projects bind a country to Russia for the 60-100 year life of a nuclear facility and provide Russia immense leverage.
-Targeted U.S. support, investment, and commercial diplomacy can provide an alternative to head off this dependence.
-Both parties have tried to address this challenge: the Trump Administration led establishment of the U.S. Development Finance Corporation (DFC) as a mechanism to counter China, and the Biden administration led creation of the Partnership for Global Infrastructure and Investment (PGI). - The U.S. invests in a country's energy system to bolster global economic stability.
-Across much of the world, energy represents a primary binding constraint to economic growth.
-Of the 30 constraints analyses conducted by the Millennium Challenge Corporation (MCC) since its creation in 2004, roughly half identified energy as a country's top economic constraint.
-As emerging economies grow, their economic stability has expanding influence over global economic performance and security.
-In the coming decades, they will require vast increases in reliable energy in order to grow their manufacturing and service industries and employ rapidly growing populations.
-U.S. investment can provide the foundation for market-driven growth and enduring diplomatic relationships. - The U.S. advances the global energy transition.
-The future trajectory of global carbon emissions will increasingly depend on the energy investments and decisions made by emerging and developing economies, projected to account for the bulk of emissions growth in the next two decades.

-Partnerships with key economies to build secure energy systems, diversify resources, and build markets for emerging technologies represent a crucial opportunity for the U.S. to reduce climate risks to itself and its allies while expanding global markets for U.S. innovation.
+Targeted U.S. support, investment, and commercial diplomacy can provide an alternative to head off this dependence. - ➤ Making global supply chains diversified and more resilient.
+Many of the lower-income countries with significant mineral resources-the countries upon which the U.S. will depend to diversify strategic supply chains away from overwhelming reliance on China-are deeply energy insecure.
+The U.S. will need to partner with these countries to make reliable, affordable power available for mining, minerals processing, and manufacturing. - ➤ Bolstering global economic stability.
+Energy represents a primary binding constraint to economic growth around the world.
+As emerging economies grow, their economic stability has increased influence over global economic performance and security.
+In the coming decades, they will require vast increases in reliable energy to expand manufacturing and service industries and employ rapidly growing populations.
+U.S. investment in energy can provide the foundation for job creation. - Advancing the global energy transition.
+Partnerships with key economies to build secure energy systems, diversify resources, and build markets for emerging technologies represent a crucial opportunity for the U.S. to reduce climate risks to itself and its allies while expanding global markets for U.S. innovation. - Securing energy infrastructure and supply under immediate threat.
+Military conflicts threaten energy security both directly (in the country under assault) and indirectly (via price and supply effects impacting an entire region or the global market).
+Since its invasion of Ukraine in 2022, Russia has targeted the country's ability to generate power, including through attacks on substations and power plants prompting the U.S. to support both immediate restoration and long-term energy security.
+It has also prompted energy security concerns throughout Europe by disrupting oil and gas markets.